AlexanderAberg/the-fancy-cinema-castle/README.md

 - GitHub - for storing the project and to get to the deployed version, also for User Stories with Kanban
 - Heroku - For deploying the project
 - Project Development - GitHub and Visual Studios
-- Markup - For this README
+- Markup - For this README and User Stories